amoltatkare/aws-s3-pulumi/README.md

-# aws-ec2-pulumi
+# aws-s3-pulumi

-This will be base repo for creating EC2 using pulumi
+This will be base repo for creating S3 Bucket using pulumi